January-First/AI_Bank_Statement_Convertor/README.md

 ## 🖍️ Notes
 This script is designed for structured 🏦 bank statements with consistent formatting.
 For highly unstructured PDFs, additional 🛠️ preprocessing may be required.

+## 🔒 License

+This project is licensed under a proprietary license.
+See the [LICENSE.txt](./LICENSE.txt) file for details.